heuermh/dishevelled-bio/README.md

-  fasta-to-fastq    convert DNA sequences in FASTA format to FASTQ format fastq-description    output description lines from sequences in FASTQ format fastq-sequence-length    output sequence lengths from sequences in FASTQ format fastq-to-fasta    convert sequences in FASTQ format to FASTA format filter-bed    filter features in BED format filter-fasta    filter sequences in FASTA format
+  fasta-to-fastq    convert DNA sequences in FASTA format to FASTQ format fastq-description    output description lines from sequences in FASTQ format fastq-sequence-length    output sequence lengths from sequences in FASTQ format fastq-to-bam    convert sequences in FASTQ format to unaligned BAM format fastq-to-fasta    convert sequences in FASTQ format to FASTA format filter-bed    filter features in BED format filter-fasta    filter sequences in FASTA format